browserengineering/book/book/styles.md

 `auto`, in which case the existing layout algorithm is used.

-*Class Selectors*: Any HTML element can have a `class` attribute, whose value is a space-separated list of tags that apply to that element.
-A CSS class selector, like `.main`, affects all elements tagged `main`.
+*Class Selectors*: Any HTML element can have a `class` attribute, whose value is a space-separated list of that element's classes.
+A CSS class selector, like `.main`, affects all elements with the `main` class.
 Implement class selectors; give them priority 10.
-If you've implemented them correctly, you should see code blocks in this book being syntax-highlighted.
+If you've implemented them correctly, the code blocks in this book should be syntax-highlighted.

 *Display*: Right now, the `layout_mode` function relies on a hard-coded list of block elements.
 In a real browser, the `display`